7 Home Birth Midwives in Arlington, Texas: Cost, Insurance & Hospital Backup

 Hospital backup options nearby

-Families planning a home birth in Arlington can choose from 7 certified midwifes: 7 Certified Professional Midwifes.
+With 7 certified home birth midwifes, Arlington has an established out-of-hospital birth community.
+The 7 Certified Professional Midwifes in our directory each carry emergency medications and neonatal resuscitation equipment.
 Texas Medicaid coverage for home birth is limited, so most families pay out of pocket or use commercial insurance.
-Texas licenses midwives through a formal credentialing process.
 3 hospitals near Arlington provide backup if transfer becomes necessary.
-Most Arlington midwives book 3 to 5 months in advance, so early contact matters.
+Packages typically include 10 to 12 prenatal visits plus postpartum home care.

 Midwife Availability in Arlington